Pylons/peppercorn/docs/index.rst

 token is optional; it is useful as documentation, but they are not required by Peppercorn.

-The data structure returned from :func:`peppercorn.fields` will always be a mapping.
+The data structure returned from :func:`peppercorn.parse` will always be a mapping.

 To use Peppercorn in a web application, create a form that has the